More at rubyonrails.org:

 For namespaced controllers you can use the directory notation.
 For example:

-resources :user_permissions, controller: 'admin/user_permissions'
+resources :user_permissions, controller: "admin/user_permissions"

-This will route to the Admin::UserPermissions controller.
+This will route to the Admin::UserPermissionsController instance.

-4.2 Specifying Constraints
+4.2.
+Specifying Constraints on id

 You can use the :constraints option to specify a required format on the implicit id.
 For example: